2023 Madrilenian regional election

-A regional election was held in the Community of Madrid on Sunday, 28 May 2023, to elect the 13th Assembly of the autonomous community.
+A regional election was held in the Community of Madrid on 28 May 2023 to elect the 13th Assembly of the autonomous community.
 All 135 seats in the Assembly were up for election.
 Because regional elections in Madrid were mandated for the fourth Sunday of May every four years, the 2021 snap election did not alter the term of the four-year legislature starting in 2019.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.